 Resource quotas are the maximum number of resources you can create of that

-that resources will be available at all times.
-If a resource is not available,
+resources will be available at all times.
+If a resource is not available, or if

-or if the region you choose is out of the resource, you will not be able to
+the region you choose is out of the resource, you will not be able to create new

-new resources of that type, even if you have remaining quota in your region
+resources of that type, even if you have remaining quota in your region or

-or project.
-For example, you might still have quota to create new external IP
+project.
+For example, you might still have quota to create external IP addresses

 Similarly, even if you have a regional quota, it is possible that a resource